Denise-R/randomly_generated_mosaic_scarf_pattern/README.md

 The pattern created from executing the following code consists of a randomly generated 4 by 2.6 inch rectangular mosaic block that repeats 135 times.
 A graphical representation of the repeating rectangular block will automatically be created in a .jpg file titled "<span style="color:blue">knit_mosaic_graphic_pattern.jpg</span>".

-There are 24^2 (576) different pattern combinations that can be generated from this code!!
+There are 2<sup>(6\*4)</sup> = 16,777,216 different pattern combinations that can be generated from this code!!

+*Note: The total number of pattern combinations is 16,777,216 because there are 6 unique stitches per row, 4 unique rows per block, and 2 different types of stitches to choose from (knit/purl or slip)*

 The following code was executed using Python 3.10.